StreetCatLove/recs/README.md

 * edit post metadate to control tags, author, featured posts, live platform & username - kick, twitch (username case sensitive) , youtube (with channel ID) currently supported
 * easily include any embeded html element in creator posts
 * use with a timer in your stream or add to your links page to promote your favorite creators at all times
+* this site relies on my quota limits for the twitch and google api - you may want to set up your own with cloudflare workers and assets/js/TwitchWorker.js and assets/js/YTWorker.js